DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-01-14-improving-the-ability-to-browse-and-search-for-courses-round-1-user-research.md

 International candidates preferred browsing by subject so that they can see what options are available.

 In contrast the domestic candidates preferred using the search box as they tended to already know what course they were looking for.

 #### Homepage recommendations

 Given that the homepage concept tested well for both domestic and international participants, we recommend that we continue to iterate and test homepage designs.

-We recommend that we explore adding advanced filters, and hint text to the ‘keywords’ field.
+We recommend that we explore adding advanced filters and hint text to the ‘keywords’ field.

 ### Subjects page

-When ‘Browse course by subject’ was selected, candidates were shown a refined version of the subjects’ page, where the subjects had been grouped, rather than listed alphabetically.
+When ‘Browse course by subject’ was selected, candidates were shown a refined version of the subjects page, where the subjects had been grouped, rather than listed alphabetically.

 Candidates preferred the subjects being grouped and could easily find the subject they were looking for.
 They understood terms such as STEM and humanities​ used in the group headings.

 The subjects had also been grouped so that those with bursaries were shown at the top.
 When looking at this page, candidates did not notice which course had bursaries.

 The designs were iterated to revert the style of the bursary content.

 ![screenshot of subjects page](subjects-page-round1.png)